Azure/LabServices/TemplateManagement/PowerShell/ActiveDirectoryJoinV2/readme.md

     - Open command window and use dsregcmd.
 Additional troubleshooting tips using this tool. https://learn.microsoft.com/en-us/azure/active-directory/devices/troubleshoot-device-dsregcmd

 - If the password file / domain join scripts have been removed.
 You can reset the student VM or copy those files from the template VM.
 If you are using scheduled tasks, we recommend that you disable the task in the template VM and reset the student VM to manually debug.

+- If the template machine has been renamed or domain joined.
+To reset the template back to it's original state you can either Redeploy or you can manually revert the machine.
+To manual revert you can remove the machine from the domain by changing from a domain to a workgroup named "WORKGROUP".
+Once this have been completed rename the machine to "Lab00000".

 # Rename student VMs to unique names
 ## How to setup the template VM